 These studies have shown a significant increase in performance or muscle endurance while consuming 6mg of caffeine or five eight ounce cups of coffee along with surprising evidence of it reducing the risk of developing type 2 diabetes.

 Ordinarily, caffeine’s found in coffee, sodas, teas, diet supplements, pills (NoDoz and Revive) and even in certain fruits and foods, and it’s definitely in energy drinks.

-In it’s natural state, caffeine has a bitter taste.
-To ensure safety of the consumer, the manufacturer’s mandated to acknowledge the ingredient by labeling the products containing caffeine, though listing the quantity isn’t a requirement.
+In its natural state, caffeine has a bitter taste.
+To ensure the safety of the consumer, the manufacturer’s mandated to acknowledge the ingredient by labeling the products containing caffeine, though listing the quantity isn’t a requirement.
 Few may be allergic to caffeine products or not of age for it to be safe to use.

 Not every person should consume caffeine as certain medical conditions can have adverse reactions to it.

 Although caffeine may cause anxiety, a person would have to consume around 1000 or 2000 mg per day.
 If a person already suffers with anxiety, among other conditions such as seizures, liver or stomach problems, voice disorders, high blood pressure or heart disease, he or she should definitely stay away from caffeine.